Professionals working

 Market Research AnalystDetermines the market for new goods and services, develops advertising strategies and evaluates the best business sites for commercial organisations.

-EconomistPerforms economic research and analysis; develops and applies theories about production and distribution of goods and services and peoples spending and financial behaviour and provides advice to governments and organisations on subjects relating to economic policies.
+EconomistPerforms economic research and analysis; develops and applies theories about production and distribution of goods and services and provides advice to governments.

 2. Information Communication Technology (ICT)

-The “Silicon Cape” and Gauteng tech hubs are actively recruiting.
+The “Silicon Cape” and Gauteng tech hubs are actively recruiting global talent.
 IITPSA registration is usually required.

 Occupation NameOFO Description

-Chief Information OfficerPlans organises directs, controls, and coordinates the ICT strategies plans and operations of an organisation to ensure the ICT infrastructure supports the organisations overall operations and priorities.
+Chief Information OfficerPlans organises directs, controls, and coordinates the ICT strategies plans and operations of an organisation.

 Data Management ManagerPlans coordinates and supervises all activities related to the design, development, and implementation of organisations data base systems.

-ICT Systems AnalystEvaluates processes and methods used in existing ICT systems proposes modifications, additional system components or new systems to meet use needs as expresses in specifications and other documentation.
+ICT Systems AnalystEvaluates processes and methods used in existing ICT systems proposes modifications or new systems to meet use needs.

-Data ScientistCollects large amounts of unruly data and transform it into a more usable format.
-They solve business related problems using data driven techniques.
+Data ScientistCollects large amounts of unruly data and transform it into a more usable format to solve business related problems.

 Software DeveloperResearch, analyses, and evaluates requirements for existing or new software applications and designs develops tests and maintains software solutions.